Twostap/SRcalculator/README.md

 Unique/Includes sources are reviews that included your selected databases and contained your selected topics.
 An average from these reviews is used to calculate total number of unique records and total number of included records.

 If you do not find matches based on your selection "No data" will display.
-You can try altering the Medline record number to find additional data sources as the calculator will only match to reviews that retrieved Medline results within 100 of the input number.
+You can try altering the Medline record number to find additional data sources.

 RESETTING THE FORM: